Engineering and Computer Science

 Internship Placement Process

 After completing the UC Davis Study Abroad online enrollment, you will complete a questionnaire about yourself, your goals and expectations, and your internship fields of interest for our program partner, ICC Consultants (ICC).
-You will be required to have a phone or Skype interview with ICC before being officially accepted into the program.
+You will be required to have a phone or video platform interview with ICC before being officially accepted into the program.
 After ICC confirms your acceptance to UC Davis Study Abroad you will submit supplemental documents to the ICC coordinator.
-Once ICC finds an appropriate internship for you, you should expect to have a Skype interview with the prospective host organization.
+Once ICC finds an appropriate internship for you, you should expect to have another interview with the prospective host organization.
 Supplemental documents include:

 - Cover letter

 - One (1) letter of recommendation from a professor, advisor, or employer